 Foreign Earned Income Exclusion (FEIE)

-Under IRC §911, a qualifying US person may exclude a tax-year-specific amount of foreign earned income from US federal taxation, plus a housing exclusion.
-For tax year 2025, the FEIE amount is US$130,000; for tax year 2026, it is US$132,900.
+Under IRC §911, a qualifying US person may exclude up to US$132,900 (2026, Rev. Proc.
+2025-32; US$130,000 for 2025) of foreign earned income from US federal taxation, plus a housing exclusion.
 Eligibility requires either the bona fide residence test (resident of a foreign country for an uninterrupted tax year) or the physical presence test (330 days outside the US over any 12-month period).

 For a US person taking up UAE residency, the FEIE is the primary planning tool, particularly given the UAE's absence of personal income tax.